First Unitarian Church of Rochester: Early to mid-1900s

 Williams was an advocate of family planning and served on the executive committee of the local Birth Control League.
 The federal Comstock laws made it difficult at that time to be closely associated with any aspect of birth control.
 When Margaret Sanger, a national leader of the family planning movement, spoke at Temple B'rith Kodesh in 1932, she was arrested for answering a question from the audience about where birth control devices could be obtained.
 Williams preached a sermon on "The Spiritual Significance of Voluntary Motherhood" and invited Sanger to speak from the pulpit at First Unitarian a few weeks after she was arrested.
 A group of eight women, including Wilma Lord Perkins from First Unitarian, subsequently formed an organization that eventually became Planned Parenthood of Rochester/Syracuse.
 When the organization found it difficult to obtain office space elsewhere, First Unitarian provided them space in Gannett House from 1934 to 1937.

 In 1933 a group of Quakers began meeting in the home of Mary Gannett for the purpose of reestablishing a formal presence in Rochester, where the last Quaker organization had disbanded in 1915.
 The new Quaker group began holding worship services the following year in Gannett House, First Unitarian's parish house.
 Gannett encouraged the new organization while continuing to devote her support activities to the First Unitarian Church of Rochester.

 In 1940 Time magazine gave the church national publicity with an article about its ordination of James Ziglar Hanner as a Unitarian minister in an unusual ceremony that included two rabbis.
 Rabbi Phillip S. Bernstein of B'rith Kodesh gave Hanner his pastoral charge, basing it on the Hebrew text The Ethics of the Fathers.
 The service closed with the singing of Yigdal, the hymn that had been translated from Hebrew to English in 1883 by Rabbi Landsberg of B'rith Kodesh and Rev. Mann of First Unitarian.
-Ziglar began his ministry in Massachusetts.
+Rev. Hanner began his ministry in Massachusetts.

 In 1953, during the McCarthy period, Williams' brother, Albert Rhys Williams, was accused by the House Un-American Activities Committee of having supported the Communist Party from 1919 to 1929.
 Rev. Williams supported his brother and criticized his attackers.
 Thirteen members of the congregation accused Williams of being soft on Communism and attempted to have him dismissed from the pulpit.
 When the issue was put to a congregational vote, the only votes against Williams were the thirteen who had made the accusation, all of whom subsequently left the church.
 A prominent member of First Unitarian who supported Williams during this controversy was Frank Gannett, founder of the Gannett newspaper chain, who had campaigned for the Republican nomination to run against Franklin Delano Roosevelt in the 1940 presidential elections.